papa-multi/polymarket_Football_Bot/README.md

 python -m src.bot
 ```

 In Telegram, open your bot and use `/epl`, `/laliga`, or `/bundesliga` to browse match days and fixtures.
-Production instances must verify the caller’s PlayMarket status before responding with odds.
+Production instances must verify the caller’s Polymarket status before responding with odds.

 ### Output